hphelion/documentation/vpn-quickstart.md

 ### Setup ipsec.secrets file on the gateway instance ### {#secret}

-In this guide, we will set up a simple case.
+In this guide, we will set up a simple site-to-site VPN.
 For more complex configuration please refer to the strongSwan documentation.

 strongSwan's *ipsec.secrets* file contains an unlimited number of the following types of secrets: